Sign up to our Newsletter

 If you have large, unmovable electronic devices in your room, like a TV, they must be powered off before your test.

-FAQs: What To Bring to the LSAT
+FAQs: What to Bring to the LSAT

-We’ve answered the general question, “what can you bring to the LSAT?” but you may have other questions we haven’t answered yet.
+We’ve answered the general question, “What can you bring to the LSAT?” but you may have other questions we haven’t answered yet.
 In case you do, here are frequently asked questions about what to bring to your LSAT!

 1. Can You Bring a Snack to the LSAT?